 Use A Checklist For Tax Preparation

-Before submitting everything to your tax preparer, use a tax preparation checklist.
+Before submitting everything to your tax preparer, use a tax checklist.
 This will minimize the back-and-forth between you and your accountant and keep everything organized on your end.
 While it might seem like an optional step, this list can give more structure to the tax-filing process, which should result in a less stressful experience — both for you and your CPA.
 It can also save you money.
 Many CPAs charge by the hour so the less back-and-forth, the lower the invoice for tax preparation.

 Simple Tax Software Can Be Your Friend